aremeis/slimagents/README.md

 As you can see from the example above, a tool is simply a normal Python function!
 This means that it is very easy to integrate existing Python libraries with your agents.
 Use the tool's docstring to describe the tool and it's arguments to the LLM.

-Agentix supports both synchronous and asynchronous tool calls.
+SlimAgents supports both synchronous and asynchronous tool calls.
 If the LLM generates several async tool calls, they will be executed in parallel.

 NOTE: The method `run_sync` is used in the examples in this document.
 In async applications, you should use the `run` method instead.